 Course costs will be at the expense of the family.
 Students will be permitted to take a maximum of one yearlong VHS/Educere course per annum, as part of their AISCT course load.
 Grades and credits for this one course will be included in the AISCT transcript.
-Students must demonstrate their ability to be successful in a virtual class, which requires the approval of the school counselor and principal.
+Students must demonstrate their ability to be successful in a virtual class, which requires the approval of the High School Guidance Counselor and High School Principal.